Marching On Together: Background

 The song was released in 1972 as the B-side of the record released by Leeds United to coincide with the team reaching the 1972 FA Cup Final, the A-side being titled "Leeds United".
 Unlike many football songs that are just new words set to existing music, "Leeds!
 Leeds!
 Leeds!" is an original composition by Les Reed and Barry Mason.
 The song has since become a club anthem regularly sung by the fans.

 In the modern age, it has become a regular way for Leeds United fans to demonstrate their allegiance to finish text messages, emails, or Twitter messages with the acronym/hashtag MOT.

 An official club magazine, Leeds, Leeds, Leeds, which was published from 1998 to 2011, was named after the original title of the song.

-After Leeds' promotion back to the Championship in May 2010, the song was digitally re-mastered and re-released in an effort to get the song into the UK Singles Chart.
+After Leeds' promotion back to the Championship in May 2010, in an effort to get the song into the UK Singles Chart, it was digitally re-mastered and re-released via a social networking group, after an idea by Dave Whittaker, from Roundhay in Leeds, who also designed the sleeve for the CD Marching on Together, Leeds United Greatest Hits.
 The song charted at number 10 on 23 May 2010.
-The next week it dropped to number 112, the second-largest drop in UK singles chart history.
-It is also one of only four singles which have dropped out of the Top 75 from number 10 after one week.
+The next week it dropped to number 112.

 Supporters of other Leeds-based sports teams, such as the Leeds Rhinos rugby league team, also sing the song.
 The only part of the song that is removed in these alternative versions is the first four lines, which contain 'Leeds United' twice, as 'United' obviously does not apply to these teams.
 Leeds' ultimate frisbee team, LeedsLeedsLeeds, were also named after the song and club magazine.

 Fans' variations

 Parts of the current version of the song have varied in form from the original one.
 The fans usually add the "na na na na na na" and mimic the song where there are no words, though some fans have replaced this part controversially by clapping.
 Another way the fans have changed the song is by commonly repeating the "ups and downs" part following it being sung.
 In addition, some fans have added in the repetition of 'altogether' after it is sung in the main song as well.

 "Glory Glory Leeds United" (to the tune of "Glory Glory Hallelujah") is a completely different song from "Leeds United" which like "Leeds Leeds Leeds" is an original composition by Reed/Mason.
-All tracks are available on the CD Marching On Together, Leeds United Greatest Hits, which can be purchased.
+Both tracks are available on the CD Marching On Together, Leeds United Greatest Hits.

-The song was re-released in 2010 via a social networking group, after an idea by Dave Whittaker, from Roundhay in Leeds, who also designed the sleeve for the CD Marching on Together, Leeds United Greatest Hits.

 In 2012, fans of the Minnesota Twins adapted the lyric (replacing 'Leeds United' with 'Minnesota', and 'Leeds!
 Leeds!
 Leeds!' with 'Twins!
 Twins!
 Twins!') to support the Major League Baseball team.